Pipas/FeupStudents/README.md

 The auto login feature works by checking if the user is not logged in and using the users encrypted details stored on device to login using a simple JavaScript function.

 **All user data is encrypted and kept on device.** Encryption is handed by the library [Qlassified Android](https://github.com/Q42/Qlassified-Android) that is itself a wrapper for the [Android Keystore System](https://developer.android.com/training/articles/keystore.html).
-The developer of this app has no access to such data and they are not uploaded to any servers or remote locations.
+The developer of this app has no access to such data and it is not uploaded to any servers or remote locations.

 ## Libraries
  * [AHBottomNavigation](https://github.com/aurelhubert/ahbottomnavigation) -  aurelhubert